Skip to main content

 Yes.
 When you open a CD account, you're agreeing to keep your money in the account for a specific period of time.
 If you want to withdraw your money earlier, you will be subject to the following penalties:

 In addition to these penalties, you will also pay the amount of any cash bonuses you received when you opened or reinvested the account.
-For complete information about early withdrawals, please refer to page 10 of the Deposit Agreement and Disclosures document.
+For complete information about early withdrawals, please refer to page 10 of the Deposit Agreement and Disclosures (PDF) document.

 For the Flexible CD, a penalty of 7 days interest will be imposed for early withdrawals within the first 6 days of the account term (or within the first 6 days following any partial withdrawal during the initial or any renewal term).
 If your account has not earned enough interest to cover an early withdrawal penalty, we deduct any interest first and take the remainder of the penalty from your principal.
-See Deposit Agreement and Disclosures and Deposit Rate Sheet for more detail about the penalty calculation.
+See Deposit Agreement and Disclosures (PDF) and Deposit Rate Sheet for more detail about the penalty calculation.

 An IRA is an individual retirement account that may provide either a tax-deferred or tax-advantaged way for you to save for retirement.
 There are many different types of IRAs –Roth, Traditional and rollover IRAs are the most common.
 Some people use the money in their IRA to invest in mutual funds or stocks while others may choose CDs or money market savings.
 Each IRA has certain eligibility requirements and each has unique features.
 Finding the right IRA for you will largely depend on which IRAs you’re eligible for and which one offers the benefits that are most important to you.
 Learn more about IRAs